alexenge/eegSeminaR/README.md

 ### c) Static

--   Read through a static version of the [course materials](https://alexenge.github.io/eegSeminaR/articles/cm1-r-coding-basics.html) from your web browser
+-   Read through a static version of the [course contents ("vignettes")](https://alexenge.github.io/eegSeminaR/articles/v1-r-coding-basics.html) from your web browser

 -   Does not allow you to run and/or modify any of the code